How the exit assessment works

 - Read more about the Two-reader process for chest X-rays (PDF, 265KB).

 When the exit assessment is complete, the AMA sends:

-- the completed health assessment form and all medical reports (chest X-ray report, spirometry report, CT scan report if applicable) to DNRME (Health Surveillance Unit) (Note: AMAs are no longer required to lodge the chest X-ray image with the completed health assessment to DNRME if the final dual-read ILO report was issued by Lungscreen.
-This new arrangement also applies if the final ILO report was issued by University of Illinois at Chicago (UIC) and that report was facilitated through DNRME.
-However, DNRME may request the AMA to provide a copy of the image in certain instances.)
+- the completed health assessment form and all medical reports (chest X-ray report, spirometry report, CT scan report if applicable) to RSHQ (Health Surveillance Unit) (Note: AMAs are no longer required to lodge the chest X-ray image with the completed health assessment to RSHQ if the final dual-read ILO report was issued by Lungscreen.
+This new arrangement also applies if the final ILO report was issued by University of Illinois at Chicago (UIC) and that report was facilitated through RSHQ.
+However, RSHQ may request the AMA to provide a copy of the image in certain instances.)